 Here’s what to expect if you’re planning a trip to Amsterdam in the winter months.

-December in Amsterdam: Sinterklaas and Kerst
+December: Sinterklaas and Kerst

 Holiday season traditions are well underway in Amsterdam by early December, as the Dutch celebrate Sinterklaasavond (St. Nicholas’ Eve) on December 5.